 How investment priorities will be decided

-An annual plan for the Fund will be developed by DHHS on behalf of the Minister for Housing, Disability and Ageing and the Treasurer to establish:
+An annual plan for the Fund will be developed by DHHS on behalf of the Minister for Housing and the Treasurer to establish:

 - Key demand drivers and priority areas of need across Victoria that will influence the specification of terms for the competitive funding process